J'irai dormir chez vous

 J'irai dormir chez vous (meaning "I'll come sleep at your house") is a French travel documentary series aired on French TV channels Canal+, France 5 and Voyage.
 It is hosted by Antoine de Maximy.
-Each episode features self-recorded videos from the solo trip of the host in a country.
-The aim of the host is to try to dine and stay the night with the locals, to discover the local trends and way of life.
+Each episode features self-recorded videos from the solo trip of Antoine in a country.
+His aim is to meet the locals in the streets, and ultimately try to dine and stay the night at their house, to discover the local trends and way of life.